-With everything that’s happened in 2020 it’s fair to say many of us won’t take anything for granted for a while, this also includes regular income for many.
+With everything that’s happened in 2020 it’s fair to say many of us won’t take anything for granted for a while.
+This also includes regular income for many.
 Even with the governments help during the tough times this year many people still experienced a drop in income.

 All is not lost however as the new trend of fakeaways is booming.
 People making copies of their favourite delivered dish.
-Homemade curries can be almost as tasty as your delivered ones and only cost a fraction of the price.
+Homemade curries can be almost as tasty as your delivered ones.
+And they only cost a fraction of the price.
 You could even buy the sides from the supermarket cheap and just make fresh the curry.
-Pizzas too are so easy to make and kids love making their own, using their own ideas for toppings and it makes for a fun activity too.
+Pizzas too are so easy to make and kids love making their own.
+They can use their own ideas for toppings and it makes for a fun activity too.

 When choosing meals maybe choose ones that don’t require long cooking times on the stove so less gas is used.
 If you need to boil something then heat up the water in a kettle first to save time and gas.

 Here in the UK we throw away far too many items of clothing which are perfectly adequate.
 Lets be honest if we are just lounging round the house nobody really cares if a jumper has a hole in it.
 Same for walks out, old clothes are perfect for when you don’t mind getting muddy or having a few rips or tears from climbing field gates etc.

 If you have the full works for Sky and other channels then it won’t be cheap.
 Chances are also you won’t watch all the channels you need.
 Consider swapping to a Free view box.
 Yes you get less channels but the choices are still quite large.

 If you’re a big sports fan then consider pausing your sports subscription during the close season to save a few pennies.
 Streaming services like Netflix and Amazon have thousands of TV shows and films to watch.
 They also come at a fraction of the price of other TV channel providers.